kaiffaraz/Java-Internship-Projects/README.md

-Java Console Calculator
+# Java Console Calculator

-A simple console-based calculator built in Java using Scanner for user input.
+A simple console-based calculator built in Java using `Scanner` for user input.
 This calculator supports addition, subtraction, multiplication, and division operations.
 It runs in a loop, allowing multiple calculations until the user chooses to exit.

+---

-Features
+## Features
+- Perform Addition
+- Perform Subtraction
+- Perform Multiplication

-Perform Addition, Subtraction, Multiplication, and Division Prevents division by zero
+- Perform Division (with division by zero check)
-Interactive menu-driven interface
+- Interactive menu-driven interface
-Runs in a loop until you select Exit
+- Runs in a loop until you select Exit
-Easy to run in any IDE or terminal
+- Easy to run in any IDE or terminal

 ## 📸 Sample Output